Online Confidentiality Form

 - and, or when the counselor confers with another HCC colleague for advisement.

 The information on this form is confidential and may contain information that is privileged.
 It is intended solely for the prospective student or student; access to anyone else is unauthorized.

-I have read and understand the exceptions to privacy and limits of confidentiality for the Distance Education Counseling Center.
+I have read and understand the exceptions to privacy and limits of confidentiality for the HCC Online Advising and Counseling Center.